Database Orders

 The process of switching your site to a database is painless, all you need to do is run a few commands, then you'll be golden.

-Runway will let you view your customers & orders in the Control Panel and DBAL will help Simple Commerce understand your database (which is needed for custom columns).
+First, install Runway which will let you manage your customers & orders in the Control Panel.

 Next, run the "switch command".
 It'll copy the relevant database migrations, publish Runway's config file and update references in the Simple Commerce config: